dennybaa/chef-ssh-util/README.md

 #### ssh_config

 Supports only **:append** action.
 It can be used to create and populate *~/.ssh/config* and */etc/ssh/ssh_config* configuration files.
-Usage example

 Provides the way to setup user and system-wide ssh_config attributes.
 Usage example:

     ssh_config do
         user 'vagrant'